UniversalDependencies/docs/_qpm/feat/Gender.md

 ## Gender

 The possible values for Gender in Pomak is _masculine_, _feminine_ and _neuter_.
-It occurs with nouns, adjectives, past participles, determiners and pronouns.
+It occurs with nominal parts of speech.